RESEARCH STARTER

 Analysts covering Coinbase’s stock initial public offering (IPO) in April 2021 speculated that the company’s share price and market capitalization would mirror the dramatic boom-and-bust cycles seen in the value of major cryptocurrencies like Bitcoin.
 Throughout its history, Bitcoin and other cryptocurrencies have gone through regular cycles of dramatic price appreciation and depreciation.
 For example, Bitcoin’s market price swung from approximately $600 in September 2016 to $17,000 in January 2018, only to retreat to about $3,180 in December 2018 before surging over $60,000 in April 2021.

-In June 2022, Coinbase laid off nearly 20 percent of its workforce as global cryptocurrency took a downturn.
+In June 2022, Coinbase laid off nearly 20 percent of its workforce as the cryptocurrency market took a downturn.
 A few months later, Coinbase partnered with BlackRock, an investment company.
 In October, the company collaborated with Google Cloud, allowing customers to pay for cloud services using cryptocurrencies supported by Coinbase Commerce.
-In 2023, the US Securities and Exchange Commission sued Coinbase for operating without properly registering as a securities exchange, broker, and clearing agency.
+In 2023, the US Securities and Exchange Commission sued Coinbase for operating without properly registering as a securities exchange, broker, and clearing agency and for failing to register its staking-as-a-service program.

 Impact

 Coinbase has grown to become one of the world’s leading cryptocurrency exchanges.
-It competes with hundreds of other similar platforms, but has built a large and growing global userbase that includes thousands of institutional investors.
+It competes with hundreds of other similar platforms, but has built a large and growing global user base that includes thousands of institutional investors.
 These features have made Coinbase a major player in the increasingly high-profile world of cryptocurrency trading.
-Though cryptocurrency prices are subject to abrupt and dramatic price swings, Bloomberg Business placed their combined market value at $2.48 trillion in the early 2020s.
+Coinbase also became a custodian for several US spot Bitcoin exchange-traded funds introduced in 2024.
+Though cryptocurrency prices are subject to abrupt and dramatic price swings, Bloomberg placed their combined market value at $2.48 trillion in 2021.
+The collapse of several cryptocurrency firms, including FTX, increased regulatory scrutiny of digital asset exchanges.

 However, cryptocurrency’s volatile but highly profitable market value and unregulated nature have made it a favorite target for cybercriminals.
-In the early 2020s, Coinbase stressed that its platform had never suffered a major, sustained security breach, but by the mid-2020s, several incidents occurred.
+Before 2025, Coinbase stressed that its platform had never suffered a major, sustained security breach, but in 2025 the company disclosed that criminals bribed overseas support agents to steal customer data for social engineering attacks.
 An ABC News report published in May 2021 documented two examples of cybercrime that victimized Coinbase users.
 In one instance, a customer lost cryptocurrencies valued at approximately $500,000 after a sophisticated cybercrime network duped him into sharing his account authentication details.
 In another, a couple lost $170,000 after their Coinbase account was targeted by hackers.
 Both users complained about Coinbase’s transparency and customer service standards, arguing that the company lacks adequate cybersecurity and does little to help users whose accounts have been breached.

 Coinbase was also the subject of a polarizing episode during the lead-up to the 2020 US presidential election.
 In September 2020, in response to the politically charged events of the previous summer that saw widespread protests and rioting in major US cities, Armstrong authored a blog post that was critical of employees imposing their political views on the workplace.
 Armstrong argued that the politicization of the workplace distracts companies from pursuing their core objectives, prompting a walkout among Coinbase employees who were strongly supportive of the activist organization Black Lives Matter (BLM).
 Armstrong later invited employees who disagreed with his position to leave the company, offering compensation to those who elected to do so.
 According to an article published in Fortune magazine the following month, approximately 5 percent of Coinbase’s workforce accepted exit packages and left their jobs.